November: Launch of the YMCA of Greater New York’s 2018 Annual Campaign.

 September 26: Publication of The Chicago Community Trust: a history of its development 1962–2015, a new volume covering the latter 55 years of the Trust’s 100-year history in Chicago philanthropy.
 Authored by Terry Mazany, ghostwritten by Michael Vitali.

 April 1: Publication of Exponent(50): A tribute to complexity.
-The sequel to Exponent(40), this book commemorated Exponent’s fifty years as a global multidisciplinary scientific and engineering consultancy.
+The sequel to Exponent(40), this book was ghostwritten by Michael Vitali and commemorated Exponent’s fifty years as a global multidisciplinary scientific and engineering consultancy with compelling but strategic narratives on more than fifty significant projects.

 End of year: Initial implementation of new marketing strategy for the Development arm of The Chicago Community Trust.